MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     ```
     Start-NAVAppDataUpgrade -ServerInstance <server instance name> -Name "<extension name>" -Version <extension version>
     ```
+    This step will also automatically install the new extension version on the tenant.
 4. (Multitenant only) Repeat steps 2 and 3 for each tenant.